Eton Wick F.C.: History

 In 2018, with the club struggling for players, Eton Wick employed former Willow Wanderers Football Club Manager Colin Jacobs who agreed to fold his own club in favor of a club/team merger with Eton Wick.
 Now playing in East Berkshire Football League Division 1, the new Eton Wick Manager brought in current goalkeeper and former Willow Wanderers F.C.
 Assistant Manager Phil O'Brien to help rebuild the team with hopes of reviving the club's successes of years gone by and take them back to the top of the East Berkshire Football League.

-In their first season in charge Colin and Phil rebuilt the team and worked hard to finish a very respectable 4th in Division 2 (Season 2018/19).
+In their first season in charge Colin and Phil rebuilt the team and worked hard to finish 4th in Division 2 (Season 2018/19).

 In the 2019/20 season the team looked to be going one step further by finishing third in Division 2, however, the season came to an abrupt end due to the COVID-19 Pandemic which swept the country and with the UK government enforcing a 3-month national lockdown, the points were tallied and then scaled back based on a three quarter season, the net result being that the team once again finished 4th in Division 2.